 Time: 8 P.M

-Summary: General Yoritsume was at military camp with his unit on September 24, 1235, when a most extraordinary phenomenon was sightned.
+Summary: General Yoritsume was at military camp with his unit on September 24, 1235, when a most extraordinary phenomenon was sighted.
 Through the night and into the early morning lights in the sky were seen swinging, circling, and looping.
 General Yoritsume had some astronomers working for him investigate this phenomenon.
 They came up with perhaps the first explanation offered for UFOs, ‘The whole thing is completely natural, General, it is only the wind making the stars sway’.
 The lights were seen in the southwest for many hours, swinging, circling, and moving in loops.
 The general ordered a “full-scale scientific investigation” of these strange events.
 The report finally submitted to him as the “soothing” ring of many contemporary explanations offered for UFO phenomena.
 In essence it read: “The whole thing is completely natural, General.
 It is… only the wind making the stars sway.”

 Source: Jacques Vallee, “Passport to Magonia”, p.5